powerhousepro69/videoinfox/readme.md

   - Keep track of everything played except Play Directory.
   - Save a list of videos from find results and played list.
   - Remove duplicates from the playlist and played video.
-  - Remove any entries from lists that don't start with a /
-  - Enter a file with full path to play and get info. p
+  - Enter a file with full path to get info on and play.
   - Auto save last find result(s) and autoload until deleted.
   - Yt-dlp integration for easy download and play.
   - Download video to play later.